devoworm/Raising-the-Worm-Brain/Manuscript.md

 A third area of inquiry involves exactly when and under what conditions these terminally-differentiated neurons begin to produce organismal-level behaviors.
 It has been suggested that structural features emerge earlier in development than functional features (Cao et.al, 2016).
 As we will see, the first neuronal cells emerge well after the first synaptic connections between cells are established, which in turn is decoupled from the emergence of the first behaviors.
 Our contribution to this understanding is to flesh out the structure of this timing relative to differentiation events.
 This includes making connections between the terminal differentiation of specific neurons, their electrical and molecular milieu, and the systems-level significance of the temporal process.
 Hopefully, this brings us closer to understanding the tempo and scope of morphogenesis relative to the adult phenotype.

 One way to unify these sets of questions is by making reasonable assumptions about development from data collected in adult animals. _Caenorhabditis elegans_ is the perfect choice for this approach due to its straightforward developmental trajectory.
-While there has been limited work done on the emergence of electrophysiology and electrical connectivity during the course of _C. elegans_ embryogenesis, we can use a combination of data science and mathematically-based conceptual modeling to shed light on these relationships.
+While there has been limited work done on the emergence of electrophysiology and electrical connectivity during the course of _C. elegans_ embryogenesis, we can use a combination of data science and computational modeling to shed light on these relationships.
 An abundance of quantitative data also allows for inference to proceed using the lineage tree and adult end state in tandem to simulate intermediate developmental phenotypes.

 In this paper, we provide a guided tour of early developmental events in electrophysiological context, along with a systems-level perspective on the electrophysiological milieu of the _C. elegans_ connectome.
 Such a perspective is lacking in the _C. elegans_ literature, and it should be broadly applicable to the study of developmental dynamics.
 We will build on the work done in Alicea (2018), where the construction of partial connectomes for multiple time points in embryonic development demonstrates how the neuronal networks emerge from developmental cells.
 We will also consider emerging neuronal networks as constituents of functional networks observed in the adult phenotype.
 Using information from multiple sources, we are able to fill in details along a timeline that spans from the birth of the first neuron to the emergence of the first behaviors.
 To make the connection between molecular biology, cell biology, and behavior, analogies can be made using both adult neuronal function and simulation methods.